StephenGriffies/StephenGriffies.github.io/_pages/teaching.md

-Geophysical fluid mechanics (GFM) is a beautiful discipline of theoretical physics that forms the intellectual foundation for physical oceanography, atmospheric circulation, and climate.
+Geophysical fluid mechanics (GFM) is a beautiful discipline of theoretical physics that forms the intellectual foundation for physical oceanography and meteorology.
 I teach the graduate GFM course as part of Princeton University's AOS program.
 The first semester develops mathematics, kinematics, tracer dynamics, momentum dynamics, and vorticity dynamics relevant for understanding and describing the physics of rotating and stratified fluids.
 The second semester focuses on waves and instabilities in geophysical fluid flows.
 I make use of the following book for the lectures, and I welcome comments and suggestions on this ongoing project <a href="/assets/pdfs/GFM_lectures.pdf"> (Griffies, 2025)</a>.

 <br> <br>